-HCBA Case Management provider responsibilities include: conducting clinical assessment(s) of the beneficiary; providing person-centered care planning; and, assisting with locating, coordinating, and monitoring services for community-based participants on the Waiver.
+HCBA Case Management provider responsibilities include, but are not limited to: conducting clinical assessment(s) of the beneficiary; providing person-centered care planning; and, assisting with locating, coordinating, and monitoring services for community-based participants on the Waiver.
 HCBA Case Management provider services do not include the direct delivery of any other service.